kraudy/ibmi_os/README.md

 * Multiple Operating Environments
 * Connectivity to Remote Devices, Systems and Networks

-Openness is my favorite one.

-That's it, the end.
+***Openness*** is my favorite one.
+This has been a core IBM value for a long time, what happens is that people usually don't know about it.

+## The end

+That's it.
+It was a long run, hope you find it useful.

+If you have any suggestions open an issue and i'll check it out

 Thanks for reading.